switch-ch/cloudservice-owncloud/source/installation.rst

 first, and then boot the VM from the volume.

 The current setup is a mix of image and volume based servers.
-The original thought was to make the servers boot from volume in order not to loose data due to ephemeral disks being deleted.
+The original thought was to make the servers boot from volume in order not to lose data due to ephemeral disks being deleted.
 However, I am now (March 2014) in the process of switching the servers to being image based with the databases/persistent data on volumes.
 This makes for much easier recreation of VMs should they fail.